The information in this article applies to:

 Once the walls and deck railings are in their final locations, pilings can be placed to support them.
 The CAD objects copy/pasted from Floor 1 will serve as helpful references.

 To create the pilings

 - Select Edit> Preferences if you're on a Windows PC or Chief Architect> Preferences if you're on a Mac.
 On the Behaviors panel of the Preferences dialog, specify the Concentric Jump distance as 3", then click OK.

 - Click the Select Objects button, then select the smaller Room Polyline associated with the enclosed structure and concentrically resize it 6" smaller.
-Recall to do this:
+To do this:

 - Zoom in on one of the polyline corners.

 - Hold down the C key on your keyboard.

 - Click and drag the corner edit handle slowly inward until you see it snap to the Concentric Jump increment two times, for a total of 6".